-- I. Euro-PCT patent application No. 88 104 963.9 was filed on 28 March 1988 on behalf of the Appellant, a US corporation.
+- I. Euro-PCT patent application No. 88 104 964.7 was filed on 28 March 1988 on behalf of the Appellant, a US corporation.
 Priority was claimed from a US application dated 23 June 1982. - II.
-In the Request for Grant form (Box 37 "number of claims") was entered the number 17.
-Under the heading "What is claimed" at pages 121 to 133 of the application there were in fact 43 claims and 7 claims fees were paid on 28 March 1988.
+In the Request for Grant form, (Box 37 "number of claims") was entered the number 9.
+Under the heading in the part normally indicating Claims, at pages 121 to 123 of the application there were 9 sentences which could be considered claims.
+No claims fees were paid.

-From page 9 to page 64 of the description under the heading "Preferred embodiments of the present invention are explained in detail in the following enumeration", there were 296 numbered paragraphs, each of which corresponded to a claim in the US priority application, but none of which was referred to as a claim: each paragraph was called an "item".
+From page 9 to page 64 of the description under the heading "Preferred embodiments of the present invention are explained in detail in the following enumeration", there were 296 paragraphs, each of which correspond to a claim in the US priority application, but none of which was referred to as a claim: each paragraph was called an "item".

 III.
-On 1 September 1988 the Receiving Section, by a communication pursuant to Article 91(2) and Rule 41(1) EPC (EPO Form 1068), informed the Appellant's professional representative that the fees for the additional "Claims 1-296" annexed to the description could be paid within 2 months from receipt of the communication, and referred to decision J 5/87 of 6 March 1987.
-By a further communication (EPO Form 1066) dated 6 December 1988, the representative was informed that since fees for such claims had not been paid in due time, they were deemed to have been abandoned (Rule 31(2) EPC).
+On 18 May 1988 the Receiving Section, by a communication pursuant to Article 91(2) and Rule 41(1) EPC (EPO Form 1068), informed the Appellant's professional representative that the fees for the last 295 additional claims annexed to the description could be paid within two months from receipt of the communication, and referred to decision J 5/87.

-By letter of 16 February 1988 the representative objected to such findings and asked for a decision under Rule 69(2) EPC and further contended in a letter of 3 March 1989 that the 296 enumerated sentences were an integrated and essential component of the original disclosure and that, therefore, the facts in the present case clearly were different from those of the Decision of the Legal Board of Appeal J 5/87 (OJ EPO 1987, 195).
+The representative, in a letter of 14 July 1988, contended that the 296 enumerated sentences were an integrated and essential component of the original disclosure and that, therefore, the facts in the present case clearly were different from those of the Decision of the Legal Board of Appeal J 5/87.